FatkhulAmam/RefactoryTask/Q2/README.md

 ## How Run The Code ??
 1. Kill all node process on http://localhost:3000/
+2. clone repo
-2. open Q3 folder on terminal
+3. open Q3 folder on terminal
+4. npm install/ yarn install
-3. Run npm run json-server on terminal
+5. Run 'npm run json:server' on terminal
-4. open new ternimal
+6. open new ternimal
-5. type node index.js in your terminal
+7. type node index.js in your terminal